ailinp/alienita/languages.md

 Norwegian:
 As a Pescatarian, Norway is the perfect country for me to spend the rest of my life in.
-I can die here surrounded by all kinds of seafoods and caviar!
+I can die here surrounded by all kinds of incredibly delicious seafoods and caviar!